Bio

 In my Freigeist project “Invisible Architects: Jews, Muslims, and the Construction of Europe,” I highlight how Jews and Muslims have contributed to the formation of European societies.

 I write books and articles for newspapers, magazines and academic outlets.
-I am author of Mosques in the Metropolis: Incivility, Caste ,and Contention in Europe (University of Chicago Press).I am currently writing a literary non-fiction book Passages: The Moving Lives of Jewish Berlin, represented by Jessica Craig Literary.
+I am author of Mosques in the Metropolis: Incivility, Caste and Contention in Europe (University of Chicago Press) and Heimat: Five Jewish Lives and the Search for Home (forthcoming with Verso).
 The first piece of this project, “Walking with Walter Benjamin: The Jewish Lives and Afterlives of “the City god,” Berlin” was published in the literary magazine The New England Review.

 I further write for mainstream outlets on issues related to religious diversity, including publications with The Washington Post, Frankfurter Allgemeine Zeitung, Religion and Politics, Tablet Magazine, The Forward, Kveller, Global Dialogue, and A Beautiful Perspective, and was a 2021 journalism fellow at Tablet Magazine.